Tomographic constraint on anisotropic cosmic birefringence: Data and simulations

-Fig.~\ref{Fig:aps-sim-null} shows the angular power spectrum of anisotropic cosmic birefringence from the PR4 simulation, which contains no birefringence signals.
+Figure~\ref{Fig:aps-sim-null} shows the angular power spectrum of anisotropic cosmic birefringence from the PR4 simulation, which contains no birefringence signals.
+We use the $70\%$ Galactic mask and simulation set with the Commander component separation method.
+We do not apply any normalization correction to the estimator.
 The estimated power spectrum is consistent with a null result.
-Fig.~\ref{Fig:aps-sim-null_corr} plots the correlation coefficients of the angular power spectrum.
+Figure~\ref{Fig:aps-sim-null_corr} plots the correlation coefficients of the angular power spectrum.
 The realization-dependent method for $N_L^{(0)}$ successfully reduces the off-diagonal covariance.
-Fig.~\ref{Fig:aps-sim-acb} shows the angular power spectrum obtained from a simulation that includes anisotropic cosmic birefringence signals.
+Figure~\ref{Fig:aps-sim-acb} shows the angular power spectrum obtained from a simulation that includes anisotropic cosmic birefringence signals.
+We employ the $70\%$ Galactic mask and simulation set with the Commander component separation method.
 The power spectrum estimator accurately reproduces the input angular power spectrum.
 The mean-field, $N^{(1)}$, and $N^{\rm MC}$ are smaller than or comparable to the input signal with $A_{\rm CB}^{\rm rei}=2\times10^{-3}$ which is much lower than the value constrained from the real data as we show in the next section.
+Note that $N^{(0)}$ is much larger than the other spectra and becomes approximately $100$ [deg$^2$] at $L<10$ and $\mC{O}(10)$ [deg$^2$] at $10\leq L\leq 100$.
+This large value of $N^{(0)}$ arises from the normalization correction applied to the estimator.
+It reflects a significant suppression of reconstructed anisotropic birefringence signals on large angular scales.